dora4/dora-studio-plugin/README.md

 }
 ```

 Make sure the version number in the above code is consistent with the Android Studio you actually use.
 Then Edit Configrations, click the + sign, select Gradle, and click OK.
-Then you can compile the plug-in.
-The plug-in generation directory is dora-studio-plugin/build/libs/.
+Then you can compile the plugin.
+The plugin generation directory is dora-studio-plugin/build/libs/.
 If the error "The specified project directory ' ' does not exist." appears, please select the path of the Gradle project.
 <img width="1070" alt="截屏2024-03-12 22 49 10" src="https://github.com/dora4/dora-studio-plugin/assets/71242257/2305f759-a367-422a-864e-cb75e77f79bc">

 **Why Use This Plugin**